 A variational quantum optimization problem definition.
 Bundles a parameterized ansatz circuit with an observable to minimize.- Parameters:

-- observable — The observable as a SparsePauliOp.
+- observable (SparsePauliOp) — The observable as a SparsePauliOp.

 - Raises: